 Through powerful oral testimony from survivors, the Disaster Room describes the sequence of events from the time the ship struck the iceberg to its sinking, and the rescue of passengers by the Carpathia.

-A pocket watch found on the body of a steward is displayed – it shows the exact time it stopped.
 Also, there is a fascinating audio visual show for visitors to find out about the British Inquiry, which was held in London soon after the disaster.